joemoose/psiops/docs/character.md

 Add ***Tier-1 Ballistic Body Armor*** and a ***Helmet*** to your inventory, then set your ***Armor Rating*** to **2**.
 Both items are pre-listed on your character sheet.

-You can change your armor loadout after your mission briefing.
+You can change your protective kit after your mission briefing.
 See [Personal Protective System](equipment.md#personal-protective-system).

 ---